cs1302uga/cs1302-ce31/README.md

 ## Exercise Steps

-1. Once each group member has completed the **Getting Started steps**, pick an ordering for the group members (e.g., Group Member 1, Group Member 2, etc.).
-   If a step is being performed by one group member, then everyone is expected to watch, pay attention, and take notes.

 1. **EVERYONE:** It turns out that your company stores the elements of the MyFace `users` array on multiple servers on a network.
 This makes swapping elements in the array costly as network lag is involved.
-Consider a scenario where you need to sort the `users` array by user *social score* (as in the previous checkpoint) using each of the four algorithms available in the `cs1302.sorting` package.
+Consider a scenario where you need to sort the `users` array by user *social score* (as in the previous exercise) using each of the four algorithms available in the `cs1302.sorting` package.

-   In your notes, write down which algorithm you think will be able to sort it the fastest according to: i) comparisons; and ii) swaps.
+   In your notes, write down which algorithm you think will be able to sort it the fastest (total time).
+We can approximate total time by adding up the total time spent doing comparisons and the total time spent doing swaps.

-1. **NEXT GROUP MEMBER:** In `main`, adjust the code so that MyFace `users` array only contains `100` usres.
+1. **NEXT GROUP MEMBER:** In `main`, adjust the code so that MyFace `users` array only contains `100` users.
 Then, write the code to sort the `users` array by user social score using each of the four algorithms available in the `cs1302.sorting` package.
    For this problem, you will need to supply a custom `Comparator<MyFaceUser>` implementation (probably using a lambda expression).
 You may use the `Swapper<MyFaceUser>` returned by `Swapper.getNetworkSwapper(100)` to simulate random network lag with a maximum delay of `100` milliseconds.

+1. To avoid computing the total running time manually, let's write a bit of additional code to have the program print the total run time for each algorithm **in seconds**.
+To accomplish this, you will need to gain access to the individual statistics for comparisons and swaps using the methods provided in the [`Sort API`](http://cobweb.cs.uga.edu/~mec/cs1302-mvn-site/cs1302-sorting/apidocs/index.html).
+   Add the code to print the total time (comparison time plus swap time) for each algorithm in seconds. **Note:** You will need to convert from nanoseconds to seconds before printing.

    1. Once your code code compiles and runs, **run it a couple times**.
 Each time, does your choice of algorithm win or lose?
 Write it in your notes!